nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to enter learn mode.
-2. WeebLingo shows a list of flashcards on the screen.
+2. Weeblingo shows a list of flashcards on the screen.

     Use case ends.